replaceitem/carpet-discarpet/docs/pages/events/discord-button.md

 Executes when a user presses a button component on a message.

 - `interaction` {->} [Button interaction](/values/interactions/button-interaction.md)
-  {:} The button interaction containing everything about the button that was pressed.
+  {:} The interaction about the button that was pressed.